Intermodal passenger transport: Bike and ride

 All around the world bicycles are used to get to and from train and other public transportation stations; this form of intermodal passenger transport is often called "bike and ride".
 To safeguard against theft or vandalism of parked bicycles at these train, bus, and ferry stations, "bike and ride" transport benefits greatly from secure bicycle parking facilities such as bicycle parking stations being available.

+A comparative study by transport planner Karel Martens of bike-and-ride in the Netherlands, Germany and the United Kingdom found that most users cycled between 2 and 5 kilometres to reach public transport.
+Access distances were longer for faster public-transport services, which also attracted more bike-and-ride users than slower services.

 Some train, bus, and ferry systems allow commuters to take their bicycles aboard, allowing cyclists to ride at both ends of the commute, though sometimes this is restricted to off-peak travel periods: in such cases, folding bicycles may be permitted where regular bicycles are not.
 In some cities, bicycles are permitted aboard trains and buses.